MaRcR11/encrypts/README.md

 # encrypts

 Encryption algorithms made up to work in console.
-You need to have python installed https://www.python.org/downloads/.
+You need to have python installed. https://www.python.org/downloads/

 ## Homophonic encryption
 As with all monoalphabetic substitution methods, only a single, fixed substitution alphabet is used for encryption and decryption in homophonic encryption.